 Why would anyone want to become a legal resident of another country?

 If you’re looking for a bolt-hole Plan B residency, easy and cheap become important.
 In this context, Panama and Belize stand out as top choices.
-Panama offers more than a dozen residency visa options, including a competitive pensionado option for retirees and a “Friends of Panama” visa that can be relevant and appealing for anyone of any age.
+Panama offers more than a dozen residency visa options, including a competitive pensionado option for retirees and a “Friendly Nations” visa that can be relevant and appealing for anyone of any age.

 Every option has its pluses and its minuses.
 Here’s a checklist of questions to ask about any residency visa you’re considering, to help you make an apples-to-apples comparison of your best choices:

 - Must you use an attorney to process the application?
 In Panama (where the attorneys made the law), the answer is yes.
 This adds not insignificantly to the cost.
 In most countries, an attorney is not required.
 You can process your application yourself if you’d like.
 We’ve known many who’ve handled their own residency applications, but we don’t usually recommend it, especially if you aren’t fluent in the local language.

 - What are the government and other fees?
 These can vary from a low of about US$500 (in Colombia) to a high of about US$2,000 (in Belize and Panama).
 These are ballpark figures.
 The fees, of course, vary depending on the specific visa you’re applying for.

 - What will your attorney charge you if you use one?
 The attorney fees are on top of the government fees and can double the overall cost of the exercise.
 Again, though, in most countries, you can keep this cost to zero if you’re up for the adventure of managing the process yourself.